 Applicants from the public sector must obtain necessary approvals from their Ministries if selected for an interview.

-Scholarships awarded for 2014 must be taken in that year.
-They cannot be transferred to a future year.
+Awards for studies in 2015 must be taken in that year.
+They cannot be transferred to a future year except for reasons provided in the Scholarships Policy Handbook

 Awardees are required to sign a contract with the Commonwealth of Australia declaring they will comply with the conditions of the scholarship